zhaobaoping/test/BUMO GO SDK guide.rst

 GetLatestFees
 ~~~~~~~~~~~~~

-The ``getLatestFees`` interface is used to obtain the minimum asset limit
+The ``GetLatestFees`` interface is used to obtain the minimum asset limit
 and fuel price of the account in the latest block.

 The method to call this interface is as follows: